KevinKickass/OpenMachineCore/README.md

 ## License

-MIT see LICENSE
+Apache License 2.0 - See LICENSE for more information

 ---

 This README intentionally focuses on the minimal but practical information you need right now: how to build, configure, and use devices, workflows, and the machine controller.
-See API_Documentation.md for further information.```
+See API_Documentation.md for further information.

+---